auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Adversarial Literate Programming seems implausible.

-On the other hand, that linear factor is quite large, and password cracking is sensitive to even modest overhead.
+On the other hand, that linear factor is quite large, and password cracking is sensitive to even modest overhead, making password hashing something of a best-case scenario.
 In this context, FHE doesn't seem to be any immediate threat to Adversarial Literate Programming based on standard cryptographic primitives like SHA-256 and blowfish-expand.

 While I don't know how much better future homomorphic encryption schemes might be able to perform on SHA-256 and blowfish, I'm not expecting revolutionary